Castro19/PolyLink/documentation/README.md

      - Need to store user information such as interests, availability, previous projects, etc.
      - Following this, create the action function in `Assistant API` to match students with advisors.

-7. **Analyze senior project proposals**:
+9. **Analyze senior project proposals**:

 - Identify any missing sections or readiness for submission.
 - Ensure students receive comprehensive feedback on their proposals.
 - Use action functions in `Assistant API` to run scripts analyzing senior project proposals.
 - **Progress**: Not started
   - Assistant API foundation is there, but the action function has yet to be started.

-8. **Guide students on class registration**:
+10. **Guide students on class registration**:

 - Provide information on how to register for classes requiring instructor consent, such as senior projects or CSC 400.
 - Assist students in navigating the registration process smoothly.
 - **Progress**: In progress.
   - The foundation is there to create an assistant specializing in helping students register for these classes.
 Work is ongoing on prompt engineering to provide clear and concise instructions, and continuously update the prompt with recent information.

-9. **Create collaborative chat environments**:
+10. **Create collaborative chat environments**:

 - Develop chat functionality where multiple users can participate in the same conversation.
 - Allow students and advisors to share chats and collaborate effectively.
 - **Progress**: Not started.
   - The foundation is there, with each chat log having a unique ID.
 This ID can be shared with other users and grant them permissions using Role-based Access Control for read/write access.
+- **Note:** Hold this off for now & wait to see if a new feature can simplify this process.

-10. **Integrate the chatbot with Slack**:
+11. **Integrate the chatbot with Slack**:

     - Enable seamless communication within the Slack platform.
     - Facilitate interactions between students and professors through Slack notifications.
     - **Progress**: Not started.
+    - **Note**: Make it more general to work for discord, email, etc.

-11. **Implement a message flagging system**:
+12. **Implement a message flagging system**:

     - Allow students to flag chatbot responses for further review by a professor.
     - Ensure accurate and verified information is provided by involving professors in the review process.
     - **Progress**: Not started.
+    - **Note**: Ties with the chatbot on slack

 ## Getting Started